OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

 -  General

-  -  *Output Size* - Specifies the maximum number of rows the Messages Browser may have.
+  -  *Output Size* - Specifies the maximum number of rows the Message Browser may have.
 If there are more rows then the rows are removed from the beginning.